mpounsett/nagiosplugin/doc/tutorial/check_load.rst

 5, and 15 minute load averages.

 .. literalinclude:: /../src/examples/check_load.py
-   :start-after: import re
+   :start-after: # data acquisition
-   :end-before: class LoadSummary
+   :end-before: # data presentation

 :program:`check_load` has two modes of operation: the load averages may either be takes as read from the kernel or normalized by cpu.
 Accordingly, the